Probabilistic reconstruction of truncated particle trajectories on a closed surface: Simulation study

+The estimator $\hat \tau_\alpha$ is proposed in Eq. \ref{eq:defHatTauAlpha}.
+Here we test how it performs with different spatio-temporal sampling $(l/l_u, T_S)$, and different birth rate $\lambda$ and death rate $\tau_d$.

+By its definition in section \ref{sec:likelihood}, $\tau_\alpha$, the rate of "spontaneous input" induced by particles born in the unobserved region and reach the border of the ROO, is not a preset parameter.
+A reference of the "true" value of $\tau_\alpha$ is given by $\frac{N_{l_u}}{T_s}$, where $N_{l_u}$ denotes the number of tracklets born in the region $]-l_u,0]\times[0,H]$ and reached the border $\{0\}\times[0,H]$, $l_u$ is the width of the unobserved region.

+Next, we test the robustness of the estimator $\hat \tau_\alpha$ w.r.t. $l/l_u$ (Fig. \ref{fig:tau_alpha_portion}).
+To avoid the influence of $T_S$ on the consistency of the estimator, $T_S$ is set to be long enough as 30 min.
+We can conclude that, naturally, the more the observed area is larger, better is the performance of the estimator $\hat \tau_\alpha$.
+In the case of the simulation of the real situation, where $l/l_u=0.42$, the estimator works reasonably good.

-In Fig. \ref{fig:tau_alpha_portion}, each box is computed from 1000 replications and the movie length used to calculate $\hat{\tau}_\alpha$ is 30 min, which is long enough to have a stable value.
-However, in reality it is difficult to obtain a film as long as 30 min, because of photo bleaching and the natural growth in living samples.
-Therefore, the robustness of $\hat{\tau}_\alpha$ w.r.t. $T_S$ is also evaluated.
-The proportion $l/l_u$ is set to 0.42, which corresponds to the real experimental data.
-The result is shown in Fig. \ref{fig:tau_alpha_time}. $T_S$ varies from 2.5 min to 30 min.
-It can be noticed that the counted 'ground truth' (blue boxes) decreases as $T_S$ becomes longer.
-Actually the counted value is only a pseudo 'ground truth' and it is sensible to $T_S$ especially when $T_S$ is small.
-The counted value converge to the hidden true value as $T_S \sim \infty$.
-The distributions of count 'ground truth' and estimator become close to each other for $T_S \geq 10$ min.
+Following, we test the robustness of $\hat{\tau}_{\alpha}$ w.r.t. $T_S$ (Fig. \ref{fig:tau_alpha_time}).
+This test is essential because in reality it is impossible to use a 30-min movie, because of technical issues like photobleaching of fluorophores and natual growth in living samples.
+At this stage, the propotion of observed and unobserved region $l/l_u$ is set to $0.42$. $T_S$ varies from 2.5 min to 30 min.
+In Fig. \ref{fig:tau_alpha_time}, it can be noticed that the reference 'ground truth' of $\tau_\alpha$ (blue boxes) decreases as $T_S$ lengthens.
+Actually, the reference is only a pseudo 'ground truth'.
+It is sensible to $T_S$ when $T_S$ is small and it converges as $T_S \rightarrow \infty$.
+The distributions of counted 'ground truth' and estimator become close to each other for $T_S \geq 10$ min.

 The absolute value of $\tau_\alpha$ depends on $\lambda$ and $\tau_d$.
 Fig. \ref{fig:hat_tau_alpha_5min_delta_t0_25} displays for different combinations of $\lambda$ and $\tau_d$, the estimations of $\hat{\tau}_\alpha$ by 5-min movies (magenta) and 30-min movies (blue).
 It shows that $\tau_\alpha$ increases linearly as the birth rate $\lambda$ increases, and decreases slightly linearly as the death rate $\tau_d$ increases.